pixee/codemodder-python/src/core_codemods/docs/pixee_python_exception-without-raise.md

-An statement with an exception without raising it is most likely an error.
+This codemod fixes cases where an exception is referenced by itself in a statement without being raised.
+This most likely indicates a bug: you probably meant to actually raise the exception.

 Our changes look something like this:
 ```diff
 try:
 -   ValueError